 We were surprised to find out that our car insurance covered our moving van rental at the same rate as their offering.
 Our renters’ insurance also covered our items while they were in transit.
 If your insurance says no, check your credit card.
 The card we used to book the truck (and then immediately paid off) covered the van like it would any other rental car.

 Speaking of insurance, if you’re moving for a new job, check when your health coverage will start and lapse.
 We planned our move while my husband still had insurance from his old job, just in case something happened.
-While it’s not a money-saver, it gave us a little peace of mind.
+While it won’t make your move cheaper, it gave us a little peace of mind.

 We reused our old boxes from our last move.
 However, I also learned that many stores will just give you boxes if you ask.
 Grocery stores in particular have produce boxes that are perfect for heavy objects like books, and electronic stores will sometimes give away TV display boxes to protect your set.